-First Estate: Clergy belonged to 1st estate of then French Society.
-Clergy were the group of persons who were invested with special functions in the church, e.g. fathers, and other members of church.
+Clergy belonged to 1st estate of the French Society.
+Clergy were the group of persons who were responsible for special functions in the church, e.g. fathers, and other members of church.

-Second Estate: Nobility belonged to 2nd estate.
-Nobility was hereditary and hence a person could get nobility by birth.
+Nobility belonged to 2nd estate.
+Nobility was hereditary, which means a person could get nobility by birth.
 However, new members were also awarded nobility by monarchy after paying heavy taxes or outstanding service to the monarchy, i.e. nobility could be purchased also.

 Clergy and Nobility were privileged class.
-They had certain special privileges; in addition to feudal privilege.
+They had certain special privileges, in addition to feudal privilege.
 They were exempted from paying any types of taxes.
-They paid feudal taxes extracted after the members of the third estate.
+They paid feudal taxes after extracting from the members of the third estate.